balancednetwork/docs/functional_spec.md

 **Provision for transferring liquidity mining data to the Rewards contract**

-Anyone completing limit orders for sICXICX on the DEX within 3% of the true value of sICX will earn Balance Tokens.
+Anyone buying sICX on the DEX within 3% of its true value will earn Balance Tokens.
 Trading of pegged assets may also be incentivized with mining rewards.
 Each address completing orders will accumulate calculated mining power throughout the day with each additional trade.
 Each day will accumulate mining power into a new dictionary so the dictionary for the previous day may be used by the Rewards contract to calculate Balance Token earnings.

 ![alt_text](/assets/sequence_diagram.png "Core Functional Sequence Diagrams")